CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 Tony wants to throw a party to become more popular, but he is afraid to invite his classmates face to face.
 Tony uses the Bluetooth File Transfer app at school to send invitations to everyone there who also has the app.
 The invitation includes pictures and a message with details about the party for everyone to see.
 Everyone gets the invitation and thinks that Tony is super cool for using Bluetooth to invite them.
-The party was a massive success, Tony became one of the most popular kids in school, and dropped out to pursue a lucrative career in rap.
+The party was a massive success.
+Tony became one of the most popular kids in school, and dropped out to pursue a lucrative career in rap.

 ## Persona 3 - Peter: Setting Up A New Phone - bulk transfer